Too many Project Managers find it’s their presentation skills that let them down.

 These questions will guide your research.
 And answering the first question may lead you to review your thinking on the Benefits, at the start of the BOMB process.

 When I started learning about presentation skills, someone gave me a useful piece of advice.
 I genuinely do not recall who it was.
-They told me that you should never put everything you know into your presentation.
-First, because it means you are failing to select the most important information for your audience – and are therefore being lazy.
-Second, because that would mean that any good question from the audience will take you outside of your knowledge.
+They told me that I should never put everything I know into my presentation, because, if you do, it means:

 Once you have done your preparation, the next step is to draft your presentation.
 Your goal is to make it compelling, persuasive, and powerful.

 We shall look at each of these three components in sequence.